Skip to Main Content

 The Neuropsychology Track is composed of the following clinical rotations:

-General Medical Neuropsychology Rotation - Rhode Island Hospital
+Medical and Neurosurgical Neuropsychology - Rhode Island Hospital (previously listed as General Medical Neuropsychology Rotation)

 Faculty Supervisor(s): Jennifer Davis, PhD, ABPP-CN & Seth Margolis, PhD, ABPP-CN